-[Section I.] Be it enacted by the Honorable John Penn, Esquire, Lieutenant-Governor under the Honorable Thomas Penn and Richard Penn, Esquires, true and absolute Proprietaries of the Province of Pennsylvania and of the counties of Newcastle, Kent and Sussex upon Delaware, by and with the advice and consent of the representatives of the freemen of the said Province in General Assembly met, and by the authority of the same, That from and after the publication of this act it shall and may be lawful for any person or persons to whom any legacy or bequest of any sum or sums of money or other goods or chattels have been or may be made by the last will and testament of any other person or persons legally made, to commence, sue and prosecute an action of debt, detinue or account render, as the case may require, for such legacy after it becomes due in any of the county courts for holding of pleas in any of the counties within this province; and if it shall appear that the legacy or legacies is or are due and there be sufficient assets in the hands of the executors or administrators with testaments annexed to discharge the just debts of the testator and the legacy or legacies bequeathed, the plaintiff or plaintiffs shall recover, with costs of suit, any law, usage or custom to the contrary notwithstanding.
+[Section I.] Therefore be it enacted by the Honorable Richard Penn, Esquire, Lieutenant-Governor under the Honorable Thomas Penn and John Penn, Esquires, true and absolute Proprietaries of the Province of Pennsylvania, by and with the advice and consent of the representatives of the freemen of the said Province in General Assembly met, and by the authority of the same, That from and after the publication of this act it shall and may be lawful for any person or persons to whom any legacy or bequest of any sum or sums of money or other goods or chattels have been or may be made by the last will and testament of any other person or persons legally made, to commence, sue and prosecute an action upon the case, debt, detinue or account render, as the case may require, for such legacy, after it becomes due, in any of the county courts for holding of pleas in any of the counties within this province.
+And if it shall appear that the legacy or legacies is or are due and their be sufficient assets in the hands of the executors or administrators with testaments annexed to discharge the just debts of the testator and the legacy or legacies bequeathed, the plaintiff or plaintiffs shall recover with costs of suit, any law, usage or custom to the contrary notwithstanding.

-Provided always, That where it shall so happen that there are assets in the hands of any executors or administrators with testaments annexed to discharge all the debts of the testator, with an overplus not sufficient to discharge all the legacies which may be given, then an abatement shall be made in proportion to the legacies so given unless it shall otherwise be provided by the will; and where any legatee or legatees are or may be under age at the time when such legacy or legacies shall become due, in such case such legatee or legatees shall and may maintain an action for their respective legacies by guardian or next friends, as fully, amply and largely as by law they may do in any other actions whatsoever.
+Provided always, That where it shall so happen that there are assets in the hands of any executors or administrators with testaments annexed to discharge all the debts of the testator, with an overplus not sufficient to discharge all the legacies which may be given, then an abatement shall be made in proportion to the legacies so given, unless it shall be otherwise provided by the will.
+And where any legatee or legatees are or may be under age at the time when such legacy or legacies shall become due, in such case such legatee or legatees shall and may maintain an action for their respective legacies by guardian or next friend as fully, amply and largely as by law they may do in any other actions whatsoever.